Exploring Myanmar : Nov 8th to 16th' 2019

 – Lunch & Dinner

 – Entry tickets and camera charges at sightseeing points ( wherever applicable )

 – Other than mentioned in inclusions.

 - Stay will be in Standard category hotels and Bed n Breakfast places with good reviews on double/twin sharing basis.

 - Asian, Western and Myanmar food is available at all places.
 Some places also have few Indian restaurants

 - Breakfast ( Included ) will be Burmese and western breakfast at most places

 - Private car/van for Airport transfers

-- Bus for transfers between cities
+- Private car/van for Intercity transfers

 - Private car/ van for Mandalay, Bagan and Yangon tours